troclaux/notes/networking.md

 - firewall: security device or software that monitors and controls incoming/outgoing network traffic based on predefined rules
 - gateway: device or system that connects networks together, allowing data to be transmitted between them
   - types of gateways: router, firewall, proxy server, NAT (Network Address Translator)
+- route table: determines how traffic is directed in a network
+  - set of rules that define where to send traffic based on destination IP
+  - each subnet in aws is associated with one route table

 - packet switch: takes arriving packet and forwards that packet to the outgoing connection link
 - connection links: physical or logical paths over which data is transmitted between devices or networks